 Only rarely does a paper directly solve the real problem that product teams have; research projects allow researchers to build expertise that they can use to help product teams.
 You can’t really tell from a database of whitepapers who really knows what.

-4. To get feedback from the research community
+5. To get feedback from the research community

 Suppose you wanted detailed feedback on a project from academic experts.
 How much would it cost?
 How hard would it be to recruit them?

 It would be expensive, at least.
 But, most likely, they wouldn’t respond at all to most requests.
+Professors get way too many emails as it is.

 With publication, in exchange for sharing your work with the world, you get this feedback for free.
 Sometimes the feedback isn’t great, but often it’s really valuable.